 By definition, David Raab, the Founder of the CDP Institute defines a Customer Data Platform as follows: “A customer data platform is a marketer-managed system that creates a persistent, unified customer database that is accessible to other systems.”

-Here are the top five reasons why a Customer Data Platform would be best suited for Banks.
+Here are the top four reasons why a Customer Data Platform would be best suited for Banks.

 1. Unify data across all data points